Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 480 should be quite a bit faster than the Radeon R7 250 in general. (explain)
+Memory BandwidthThe Radeon RX 480, in theory, should perform a lot faster than the Radeon R7 250 in general. (explain)

-Texel RateThe Radeon RX 480 will be a lot (about 572%) faster with regards to AF than the Radeon R7 250. (explain)
+Texel RateThe Radeon RX 480 will be much (approximately 572%) faster with regards to anisotropic filtering than the Radeon R7 250. (explain)

-Pixel RateThe Radeon RX 480 is a lot (about 348%) faster with regards to full screen anti-aliasing than the Radeon R7 250, and also will be capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon RX 480 is a lot (about 348%) faster with regards to anti-aliasing than the Radeon R7 250, and also should be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison